DeloitteAU/rhythm-ui/CONTRIBUTING.md

 ## Getting started

-Please create a new branch or form from master, however hotfixes should be branched off the relevent tag rather than master.
+Please create a new branch from master, however hotfixes should be branched off the relevent tag rather than master.

 ### Testing the documentation site